These instructions are for building Pale Moon 28.9.* and newer and assumes you want to build the latest release.

 export MOZILLA_OFFICIAL=1

-# Processor architecure specific build options
+# Processor architecture specific build options

 if [ -n "$_BUILD_64" ]; then